-Santo Domingo is the capital of the Dominican Republic and just a bit more than two hours away from Punta Cana.
-While the city itself is a chaotic, loud and gigantic Latin American metropolis with very few attractions, it features a special district which is the complete opposite: the “Zona Colonial”.
+Santo Domingo is the capital of the Dominican Republic and just a bit more than two and a half hours away from Punta Cana.
+While the city itself is a chaotic, loud and gigantic Latin American metropolis with very few attractions, it features a special district that is the complete opposite: the “Zona Colonial”.
 The historic center of the city with its ancient cobblestone streets, centuries-old buildings and creative art scene is a place not to miss in Santo Domingo and one of the top highlights in the entire Dominican Republic.
 Considering this unique way of experiencing history it is absolutely worth the journey from Punta Cana.
 I am showing you 10 reasons why you have to visit the Colonial Zone of Santo Domingo during your vacation in the Dominican Republic.

 - 1) The Zona Colonial is like an open-air museum

 - 2) Famous sights and historical buildings in the Colonial Zone

 - 3) Plenty of alternative guided tours for more entertainment

 - 4) Join a free walking tour in Santo Domingo

 - 5) Small cafés and individual restaurants all over